ckaestne/seaibib/README.md

 > Interesting (potentially controversial) position paper emphasizing the difference between interpretability and explainability in machine learning.
 Argues that in many cases simple and interpretable models may perform similarly well to opaque models.

-Kleppmann, Martin.
-Designing data-intensive applications: The big ideas behind reliable, scalable, and maintainable systems.""
-O'Reilly Media, Inc.", 2017.
+Kleppmann, Martin. “[Designing data-intensive applications: The big ideas behind reliable, scalable, and maintainable systems](https://dataintensive.net/).”
+O'Reilly Media, Inc., 2017.

 > Excellent book about distributed and big data systems.
 Not directly related to machine learning, but covers fundamentals of data storage and data processing (batch, stream, ...) at scale.
 Excellent discussion of principles and tradeoffs.